tabneib/ecbacp/README.md

     +--------+-------+

 * [PKCS#7](https://tools.ietf.org/html/rfc2315) padding is used.
+* The input of the attacker is not escaped/truncated before the encryption.

 ### The attack

-The attack cointains two phases: a prepartion phase and brute-forcing phase.
+The attack contains two phases: a prepartion phase and a brute-forcing phase.

 1. Preparation
 In this phase the length of the prefix and suffix is determined.
 First, a long